hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	* auto-adjust to terminal window size changes.

+	* tab-completion of

-	* tab-completion of file path names for load and save operations.
+		* file path names for load and save operations.

+		* predefined parts of the :commands (explicit commands) supported by the program.

 	* normal or raw display mode.